MassimoLumaca/neuroMET/README.md

 To use these scripts, users must install specific softwares:

 - **MATLAB**: A platform for numerical computation, visualization, and programming.
 Installation instructions for Mac, Windows, and Linux are available at [MathWorks Installation Guide](https://it.mathworks.com/help/install/ug/install-products-with-internet-connection.html)
+- **SPM12**: software package designed for the analysis of brain imaging data sequences
 - **Conn Toolbox**: An open-source, MATLAB-based software for analyzing functional connectivity Magnetic Resonance Imaging (fcMRI).
 Installation instructions for Mac, Windows, and Linux can be found at [Conn Installation Guide](https://web.conn-toolbox.org/resources/conn-installation)
 - **Brain Connectivity Toolbox**: a MATLAB toolbox for complex brain-network analysis.
 To use, download BCT.zip from [BCTnet](https://sites.google.com/site/bctnet), extract its contents, navigate to these contents in MATLAB (or add the directory to the MATLAB path), and execute functions from the MATLAB command window.
+- **R**: A programming language and free software environment for statistical computing and graphics.
+Download the latest R installer for your operating system (Windows, Mac, or Linux) from the official CRAN mirrors at (https://cran.r-project.org/mirrors.html).
+Run the installer and follow the on-screen instructions to complete the setup.
+- **RStudio**: An integrated development environment (IDE) for R. After installing R, download the free RStudio Desktop version from https://posit.co/download/rstudio-desktop/.
+Run the installer for your platform and follow the installation wizard, keeping the default options.

-Our analysis was tested on Matlab 2016b, Conn toolbox version 2021a, and the Brain Connectivity Toolbox (version 2019-03-03).
+Our analysis was tested on Matlab 2016b, Conn toolbox version 2021a, the Brain Connectivity Toolbox (version 2019-03-03), and RStudio (version 2024.04.0+735).

 ## Installation guide and demo